bootchk/gtk3-demo/README.md

 Used to test "App Menu" and menubar at top of screen on MacOS versus menubar at top of window on Linux.
-Chasing down a possible bug in Gtk3 re radio button menu items not appearing on MacOS.
+Chasing down an issue with radio button menu items not behaving on MacOS.
 So what is demoed is only the topmost part of an app, with a radio button group of menu items.